jennym1211/CS320_PatienceGame/README.md

-# CardFamilies
+# Patience card Game

-For creation of card families for CS320
+The prototype for the game of Patience as the final project for Spring2020 CS320 at WVU-P.

+Code by: Jennifer Mackey